 Real property taxes, which are levied on an annual basis by the County for the fiscal year January 1 through December 31, are payable on February 10 and August 10 of each year.
-If the payments scheduled for February 10 are not received by February 10 and the payments for August 10 are not received by August 10, then in each case a penalty is assessed and monthly interest penalties of 1% per month additionally accrue for each month the delinquency continues until the taxes are paid or the receivable is sold at tax lien sale.
-See "REAL PROPERTY TAX ASSESSMENT AND COLLECTION" herein.
+If the payments scheduled for February 10 are not received or postmarked by February 10 and the payments for August 10 are not received or postmarked by August 10, then in each case a penalty is assessed and monthly interest penalties of 1% per month additionally accrue for each month the delinquency continues plus additional fees until the taxes are paid or the receivable is sold at tax lien sale.
+See "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein.

-The total amount of real property taxes to be levied for County purposes for its 2007 fiscal year is approximately \$758.3 million (Major Operating Funds only; see "STATEMENT OF REVENUES AND EXPENDITURES - Major Operating Funds" for a description thereof).
-The County projects that substantially all of the real property taxes (excluding delinquent amounts) will be received by September 30, 2007.
-The amount of such real property taxes (Major Operating Funds only) received by the County by September 30 and October 31 for each of the last four fiscal years are set forth in Figure 1.
+The total amount of real property taxes to be levied for County purposes for its 2008 fiscal year is approximately \$773.3 million (Major Operating Funds only).
+The County projects that substantially all of the real property taxes will be received by September 30, 2008.
+The amount of such real property taxes (Major Operating Funds only) received by the County by September 30 and October 31 for each of the last four fiscal years is set forth in Figure 1.